Turner

 Turner was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Turner's population was found to be more culturally diverse than most local markets, with 32.7% of residents born overseas and 25.8% speaking a language other than English at home.
-Christianity was the predominant religion in Turner, comprising 26.7% of its population.
-However, Judaism was overrepresented compared to Australian Capital Territory figures, making up 0.4% versus 0.5%.
+Turner was found to have a higher cultural diversity than most local markets, with 32.7% of its population born overseas and 25.8% speaking a language other than English at home.
+Christianity is the predominant religion in Turner, comprising 26.7% of people.
+However, Judaism is overrepresented compared to the Australian Capital Territory, making up 0.4% of Turner's population versus 0.2%.

 Frequently Asked Questions - Diversity